syncfusion-content/wpf-docs/wpf/Range-Slider/Overview.md

 ---
 layout: post
 title: About WPF Range Slider control | Syncfusion
-description: Learn here all about introduction of Syncfusion WPF Range Slider (SfRangeSlider) control, its elements and more details.
+description: Learn here all about introduction of Syncfusion WPF Range Slider (SfRangeSlider) control, its elements and more.
 platform: wpf
 control: SfRangeSlider
 documentation: ug